easydatapy/easydata/README.rst

 See the install section in the documentation at https://easydata.readthedocs.io/en/latest/installation.html for more details.

 Example
 =======
 Bellow we will give just a simple example, so you can get some presentation, how ``EasyData`` works.
 For more advanced examples or tutorials please refer to documentation.

-For transformation we will use following *HTML*:
+Lets make transformation on a following *HTML*:

 .. code-block:: python